Infers/Infers/Docs/Tutorial.md

 allows pretty much arbitrarily complex heterogeneous sets of inference rules to be used.
-Because there are very few constraints, there are likely to be applications of Infers that are significantly dissimilar from anything that has been done so far with type classes or, as described in the next section, with datatype generic programming techniques.
+Because there are very few constraints, there are likely to be applications of Infers that are significantly dissimilar from anything that has been done so far with type classes, or, as described in the next section, with datatype generic programming techniques.

 ## The Rep class and Datatype Generic Programming

 Let's continue to extend the `Show` class we defined earlier.
-One could extend the `Show` class with members for tuples, `'t1 * ... * 'tn`, of various lengths and all the standard type families like `option<'t>`, but that would be a never ending job.
+One could extend the `Show` class with rules for tuples, `'t1 * ... * 'tn`, of various lengths and all the standard type families like `option<'t>`, but that would be a never ending job.
 Fortunately, the Infers library comes with an inference rule class, `Rep`, that can build type representations for various F# types and using those